csundayivy/SDEV153/README.md

 Preppy - AI SDLC Companion
-A web application that provides AI-powered Software Development Life Cycle (SDLC) planning and management tools.
+A web application that provides AI-assistance for Software Development Life Cycle (SDLC).

-Create a software feature that uses AI to generate automated outputs for the Planning Stage of SDLC, specifically:
+Create a software feature that uses AI to generate automated outputs for various stages of SDLC, specifically:
+Planning
+Design
+Implementation
+Testing
+Deployment
+Maintenance

 In Class SDLC Planning Lab